JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2025-06/cast-datetimeoffset-to-string-in-sql-server/index.md

 ---
 title: "How to Cast a datetimeoffset to String in SQL Server"
 description: "Time zones in dates hold important information.
-Let’s lose it!"
+Let’s not lose it!"
 image: 2025-06-23-a-clock-in-a-big-building.jpg
 imageAlt: A clock in a big building
 date: 2025-06-23